timescale/docs/promscale/scale-ha/prometheus-multi-tenancy.md

 all tenants are returned by the autocomplete feature.
 However, other data such as series and samples are returned only if they belong to the configured tenants.

-[This Github issue][labels-issue] tracks resolution for this problem and is currently in our backlog.
-Leave a comment in the issue if you are interested in this improvement.